pawelzny/pawelzny.github.io/_posts/2017-07-24-first-steps-with-celery-4-and-django.md

 categories: [python, celery, django]
 ---

-This is first art from series about Celery 4 usage, configurations and quirks.
+This is first art from series about Celery 4 configurations and quirks.
 I will show you how to properly use Celery with Django projects.

 At that moment I assume, that you know at least python basics.